 IEG’s Summer School on Causal Inference

-We are excited to organize IEG’s Summer School on Causal Inference from May 5 to May 16, 2025.
+We are excited to organize IEG’s Winter School on Causal Inference from November 17 to November 28, 2025.
 Most social science research is driven by causal questions.
 However, conducting randomized control trials in these domains is not always feasible due to ethical or practical concerns.
 As a result, quasi-experimental designs based on observational data are increasingly being used to estimate causal effects.

-Additionally, shortlisted applicants for the Summer School will have the opportunity to present their ongoing research work.
-Although the presentation is optional, we strongly encourage all participants to take advantage of this opportunity to receive valuable feedback from IEG faculty, external experts, and other attendees at the IEG Summer School.
+Additionally, shortlisted applicants for the Winter School will have the opportunity to present their ongoing research work.
+Although the presentation is optional, we strongly encourage all participants to take advantage of this opportunity to receive valuable feedback from IEG faculty, external experts, and other attendees at the IEG Winter School.
 Participants are expected to present research that applies any causal inference technique.
 Alternatively, they may present their empirical work and discuss potential extensions using causal inference methods.
-The three most distinguished papers will receive the Best Paper Award
+One outstanding paper will receive the Best Paper Award.

-Details regarding the structure of the Summer School will be shared with those shortlisted.
+Details regarding the structure of the Winter School will be shared with those shortlisted.

 For any further clarifications, please contact us at learning@iegindia.org